Executive Training on Sustainable Investments in Agriculture

 The virtual training will include asynchronous and synchronous learning and peer-to-peer sharing components:

-- Short and interactive live training sessions will take place each business day from June 15-25.
+- Short and interactive live training sessions will take place each business day of the training.
 These sessions will be dedicated to engagement with course lecturers and practitioners, and to peer-to-peer sharing.
-A detailed schedule of live sessions will be shared with participants in early 2021.
+A detailed schedule of live sessions will be shared with participants.

 - Background materials for each training topic, including video presentations and readings, will be shared with participants through a dedicated course platform and available for review by participants in advance of the live sessions.